 Find Your Market and Your Niche

 Your niche is where you will excel.
 It is where you are strongest.
 It is where your solution has maximum impact.
-You may have more than one niche, but it is most effective if you focus on one niche to gain traction.
+You may have more than one niche, but it is most effective if you identify and focus on one niche to gain traction.